johnathanvman/F6/index.md

 					}
 					if(map[party.y][party.x].units[0].Tags[0] == "Foxgirl" || map[party.y][party.x].units[0].Tags[0] == "Wolfgirl"){
 						Entrys.push("I travel to AMAP, where I run into AHOS.
 Her tail wags frantically, she must be eager for a fight!")
+						Entrys.push("I travel to AMAP, where I run into AHOS.
+Her hackles rise immediately, she must be eager for a fight!")
 					}
 					if(map[party.y][party.x].units[0].Tags[0] == "Froggirl"){
 						Entrys.push("I travel to AMAP, where I run into AHOS.
 She croaks loudly, and readys her long tongue for a fight!")